Awards & Honors

-FERN took home an IACP award this year for Dick Manning’s excellent long-form piece, “The Trouble with Iowa,” written in partnership with Harper’s Magazine.
-An investigation into the powerful links between politics, culture and corn farming in Iowa, the story won IACP’s award for “Food Writing That Makes A Difference.”
+FERN took home an International Association of Culinary Professionals award for Dick Manning’s excellent long-form piece, “The Trouble with Iowa,” written in partnership with Harper’s Magazine.
+The piece was an investigation into the powerful links between politics, culture and corn farming in Iowa.

 California News Publishers Association

-The story “Napa’s water war with big wine” won a CNPA’s Better Newspapers Contest award for environmental reporting.
-The piece — a look into the growing industrial wine industry in northern california and the fight for water rights — was written by Stett Holbrook and co-produced by FERN and The Bohemian.
+The story “Napa’s water war with big wine” won a CNPA‘s Better Newspapers Contest award for environmental reporting.
+The piece — a look into the growing industrial wine industry in northern California and the fight for water rights — was written by Stett Holbrook and co-produced by FERN and The Bohemian.
+This story was also a runner-up for International Association of Culinary Professionals award in the “Narrative Beverage Writing” category.

 Association of Food Journalism Awards

 FERN won two AFJ awards this year.
-Ted Genoway’s piece “Heart of Agave” (published in partnership with Mother Jones) took home first place for Best Writing on Beer, Wine or Spirits, and Paul Greenberg’s “The Fishermen’s Dilemma” (published in partnership with California Sunday) earned second place for Best Story on Food Policy or Food Issues.
+Ted Genoway’s piece “Heart of Agave” (published in partnership with Mother Jones) took home first place for Best Writing on Beer, Wine or Spirits, and Paul Greenberg’s “The Fishermen’s Dilemma” (published in partnership with California Sunday Magazine) earned second place for Best Story on Food Policy or Food Issues.